LowellInstruments/ddh_new/README.md

 # Deck Data Hub
 BLE-enabled GUI software interfacing to MAT loggers.

-## Getting Started
-These instructions will get you up and running.

 ## Prerequisites
 - Python v3.5 or higher
 - Linux bluez Bluetooth Stack